-Object initialObject = xUnoUrlResolver.resolve( "uno:socket, host=localhost, port=8100; urp; StarOffice.ServiceManager" );
+Object initialObject = xUnoUrlResolver.resolve("uno:socket, host=localhost, port=8100; urp; StarOffice.ServiceManager");

 Now we have set up a bridge between the client and the server.
-The client makes use of this initial object associated with the server to access the data and control the functions of the server as if they were its own.
-It needs to use the default context of the server and obtains it by getting the XPropertySet interface and then the required property with it:
+The client makes use of this initial object associated with the server, accesses the data and controls the functions of the server as if they were its own.
+It needs to use the default context of the server by getting the Property Set and then the required property with it:

-XPropertySet xPropertySet =

-(XPropertySet)UnoRuntime.queryInterface(XPropertS

-et.class, initialObject);

-Object context =
+XPropertySet xPropertySet = (XPropertySet)UnoRuntime.queryInterface(XPropertS et.class, initialObject); Object context = xPropertySet.getPropertyValue("DefaultContext");

-xPropertySet.getPropertyValue("DefaultContext");